Wayne Maxwell

 Wayne Colin Maxwell (born 18 October 1982) is a retired professional motorcycle racer from Australia.
 He was the Australian Superbike champion in 2013, 2020, 2021 and the Australasian Superbike and Australian FX Superbike champion in 2014.
 He races in the Australasian Superbike Championship aboard a Yamaha YZF-R1.

-He contested one round of the 2010 Moto2 season at Phillip Island, where he was disqualified from the race following a physical altercation with Héctor Faubel.
+Maxwell contested one round of the 2010 Moto2 season at Phillip Island, where he was disqualified from the race following a physical altercation with Héctor Faubel.